Qatari ambassador faces LGBT-rights appeal before World Cup | Sports-Games

 Qatari ambassador faces LGBT-rights appeal before World Cup

-Qatars ambassador to Germany was urged on Monday to abolish his countrys death penalty for homosexuality at a human rights congress hosted by the German soccer federation two months before the Middle East country hosts the World Cup.Fan representative Dario Minden switched to English to directly address the Qatari ambassador, Abdulla bin Mohammed bin Saud Al Thani, at the congress in Frankfurt.Im a man and I love men, Minden said.
+Qatars ambassador to Germany was urged on Monday to abolish his countrys penalties for homosexuality at a human rights congress hosted by the German soccer federation two months before the Middle East country stages the World Cup.Fan representative Dario Minden switched to English to directly address the Qatari ambassador, Abdulla bin Mohammed bin Saud Al Thani, at the congress in Frankfurt.Im a man and I love men, Minden said.

 - Country: